 - Initial applicants and applicants who have not completed their training must submit a Program Director report verifying clinical competence and the completion date of an AOA-recognized fellowship training program.

 - If you completed your training in an ACGME fellowship program, submit a letter from the AOA stating that the ACGME fellowship training has been AOA-recognized.

 An exam fee of $800 must be submitted with your completed application.
 No application will be considered complete until all fees have been paid.
 Exam applications submitted after July 4 will incur a $240 non-refundable late fee.
 No applications will be accepted after Aug.
 3. All cancellations must be made in writing.
 No exam fees are refunded unless the candidate withdraws from the examination process, which will result in a loss of board eligibility.
 Cancellation fees are as follows:

 - Between July 4 and Aug.
 3: $400 cancellation fee

 Exam Dates and Deadlines

 The Hematology Written Exam is offered in August.
-The application period opens the previous year, starting in December.
+The application period opens in mid-March.

 Exam Content Outline